NVIDIA/spark-rapids/docs/benchmarks.md

 ```

 The benchmark can be executed with the following syntax to execute the query and write the results
 to Parquet.
-There is also a `writeCsv` method for writing the output to CSV files.
+There are also `writeCsv` and `writeOrc` methods for writing the output to CSV or ORC
+files.

 ```scala
 TpcdsLikeBench.writeParquet(spark, "q5", "/data/output/tpcds/q5", iterations=3)